 Atom sites not related by space-group symmetry should be identified by unique labels composed of a number appended to the IUPAC chemical symbol (e.g. C5, C7 etc.).
 Label numbers should not be placed in parentheses.
 Chemical and crystallographic numbering should be in agreement wherever possible.
-Crystallographically equivalent atoms in different asymmetric units should be identified in diagrams and text with lower-case Roman numeral superscripts appended to the original atom labels and the symmetry operators defined [e.g. C5 $^i$ ; symmetry code: (i) 1-x, -y, 1-z].
+Crystallographically equivalent atoms in different asymmetric units should be identified in diagrams and text with lower-case Roman numeral superscripts appended to the original atom labels and the symmetry operators defined [e.g. $C5^i$ ; symmetry code: (i) 1-x, -y, 1-z].
+Superfluous characters should not be used in atom labels, e.g. C01, C02 should appear as C1, C2, etc., and H1A, H2A should appear as H1, H2, etc., unless this leads to naming ambiguities.
 If there are figures with packing plots in a paper the atom labels in these plots must correspond exactly with the asymmetric unit coordinates.
-Symmetry-related atoms can be marked by additional symbols or letters and we should be told in the figure legend to what symmetry operations these additional items in the atom labels refer.
+Symmetry-related atoms can be marked by additional symbols or letters and the figure legend should indicate to what symmetry operations these additional items in the atom labels refer.